The 50 anniversary of the Basler Afrika Bibliographien: a collection of bibliographic references, projects and collaborations

-The Basler Afrika Bibliographien (BAB) is a centre of documentation and expertise on Namibia and southern Africa, located in Basel, Switzerland.
-We maintain national and transnational partnerships and co-operations in order to facilitate our mission as a centre of documentation and expertise on Namibia and Southern Africa.
+The Basler Afrika Bibliographien (BAB) maintain transnational partnerships and co-operations in order to acilitate its mission as a centre of documentation and expertise on Namibia and Southern Africa.
 We engage in multiple projects in the field of African Studies.

-The BAB comprises an archive, a specialist library and a publishing house, in addition to offering scholarly, cultural and socio-political events.
+Basler Afrika Bibliographien (BAB) is a centre of documentation and expertise on Namibia and southern Africa, located in Basel, Switzerland.
+The institution comprises an archive, a specialist library and a publishing house, in addition to offering scholarly, cultural and socio-political events.
 Its books and documents on Namibia are of international renown, and are known among experts as the mostccomprehensive documentation outside of Namibia.
 Among its holdings is a collection of rare books with volumes on Africa going back to the 16th century, a large collection of African posters and extensive historical archives of images, sound recordings, manuscripts and ephemera.
-Its collections are complemented by scholarly publication activities.
+Its collections are complemented by scholarly publication

-Specific research requests are addressed by a team of scholarly staff members.
-Publishing house titles can be ordered online.
+Specific research requests are expertly addressed by a team of scholarly staff.
+Publishing house titles may be ordered online.

 BAB was founded by Carl Schlettwein in 1971, and has been under the auspices of the Carl Schlettwein Foundation since 1994.
 It is an associate member of the University of Basel’s Centre for African Studies (CASB) and regularly offers courses in the Department of History.
 BAB works closely with the Swiss Society for African Studies (SSAS) and the network of European Librarians in African Studies (ELIAS)